percona/pmm/docs/proposals/dbaas/01-architecture/proposal.md

 3. PMM/DBaaS should manage clusters that were created via PMM/DBaaS.Yet,  it manages clusters that were created via Percona operators now.
 Dbaas-operator can use its own kubernetes annotations to specify database clusters managed by PMM/DBaaS.
 Also, it opens room for additional features such as CR templates to create a database cluster and update a version of a template using the same annotations spec.
 4. Installation and upgrading of dbaas-operator will be managed by OLM as proposed above.
 5. Dbaas-operator opens a possibility to create an easy to use integration testing framework using codecept.js/playwright or even simple bash scripts.
 Integration testing can be covered by development team.
 It can use Github actions as a pipeline to run additional tests to check create/load/run queries agains exposed/non-exposed database clusters.
+6. PMM/DBaaS will have native integration with dbaas-operator via `client-go` package that will improve the overall performance on large-scale clusters

 The sequential diagram illustrates a creation of PXC cluster